-- Keep a safe distance during operation! - Allow the system and pump to cool to room temperature! - Always wear protective clothing, protective gloves and protective goggles when working.
+- Keep a safe distance during operation! - Allow the system and pump to cool down to room temperature! - Always wear protective clothing, safety gloves and safety glasses when working.

 There are a few ways to switch the pump on and off, depending on the different operating conditions and the degree of automation in the installation.
 Observe the following points: